Robo-Uzi/robo-uzi.github.io/_posts/2025-09-24-Soupedecode-THM.markdown

 ```
 Now I have read access on `backup`.

-Login the read the share:
+Login and read the share:
 ```shell
 smbclient //soupedecode.local/backup -U file_svc
 Password for [WORKGROUP\file_svc]: